-Scan for Device at Boot Time - Set this option to $N_0$ if there is a device you do not want to be available to the system.
-Also, on a bus with only a few devices attached, you can speed up boot time by changing this setting to $N_0$ for all unused SCSI IDs.
+Scan for Device at Boot Time - Set this option to No when there is a device you do not want to be available to the system.
+Also, on a bus with only a few devices attached, you can speed up boot time by changing this setting to No for all unused SCSI IDs.

-Scan for SCSI Logical Units (LUNs) - Set this option to $N_0$ if problems arise with a device that responds to all LUNs whether they are occupied or not.
+Scan for SCSI Logical Units (LUNs) - Set this option to $N_0$ if you have problems with a device that responds to all LUNs whether they are occupied or not.
 For example, if there is a SCSI device with multiple LUNs but you do not want all of those LUNs to be available to the system, then set this option to $N_0$ .
-This will limit the scan to LUN 0 only.
+This will limit the scan to LUN0 only.